PrivateSky/psk-combo-utils/README.md

 ## Usage

-Import/require the `combos` function and provide it with an object.
+equire the `psk-combo-utils` function and provide it with an object.
 The keys of the object are the keys you desire to have in your final objects.
 The values are an array, containing all possible values that given key can have.
 The return value is an array containing every version of the object with all possible